foolnotion/reverse-ad-demo/README.md

 This is a minimal implementation of reverse-mode automatic differentiation, only used to illustrate key concepts.

+The code you see here is largely inspired from https://github.com/Rufflewind/revad with some additional flexibility, derivation rules, unit tests etc.

 # Building and installing

 See the [BUILDING](BUILDING.md) document.